Non-standard mattresses

 Why would we fund this?

-When we work out whether a pressure or hygiene mattress is reasonable and necessary for you, we assess the information you give us against the NDIS Funding Criteria.
-You will need to give us evidence or information that shows the mattress is a reasonable and necessary support.
+When we work out whether a pressure or hygiene mattress is an NDIS support for you, we assess the information you give us against the NDIS funding criteria.

-This means the evidence or information must show that you need the mattress as a direct result of your disability.
-This may include information, such as an assessment or report from a registered therapist about your disability support needs.
+• you need the mattress as a direct result of your disability support needs.
+This may include information such as an assessment or report from an allied health professional about your disability support needs.
 We may already have some of this information.

-• is value for money , including information about the cost and benefits of the mattress and why cheaper alternatives are not fit for purpose
+• it’s value for money, including information about the cost and benefits of the mattress and why cheaper alternatives are not fit for purpose

-• is effective and beneficial , such as information that the type of mattress has worked for you in the past, or is designed to work for people with similar support needs to you
+• it’s effective and beneficial, such as information that the type of mattress has worked for you in the past, or is designed to work for people with similar support needs to you

-• will be installed correctly and operated safely operated to ensure it doesn’t cause harm to you or your carers.
+• it will be installed correctly and operated safely to ensure it doesn’t cause harm to you or your carers.

-In most cases, if we decide to fund a pressure mattress, we will also fund delivery and installation costs.
+In most cases, if we decide to fund a pressure or hygiene mattress, we will also fund delivery costs.

 What else do we think about?

-Your planner will determine if the mattress is a reasonable and necessary support based on the NDIS Funding Criteria
+Your planner will determine if the mattress is an NDIS support for you based on the NDIS funding criteria.

-• whether mattress will be effective and beneficial for you
+• whether the mattress will be effective and beneficial for you

-• the costs and benefits of the mattress, including how long it is likely to last, compared with other supports that would achieve the same outcome.
+• the costs and benefits of the mattress, including how long it’s likely to last, compared with other supports that would achieve the same outcome

 • whether it’s possible and more cost-effective to rent the mattress.